NFRohan/routineMaker/SETUP.md

 # RoutineMaker - Multi-Service Setup Guide

-This guide explains how to start all the services for the RoutineMaker application.
+This guide explains how to start all the services for the RoutineMaker application for local development.

 ## Architecture Overview